Improved bounds on the size of the smallest representation of relation algebra $32_{65}$: An upper bound on

 We also note that (\ref{whplimit}) yields that as $n \to \infty$, the probability that there exists $z \in (\ztwo)^{3k+1}$ with an unsatisfied need goes to $0$.
 So with high probability, a random partition yields a representation of $A_n$.
 We record this observation with the following corollary.

 \begin{corollary} Suppose that we split both the ``red'' and ``blue'' atoms of $6_7$ into $n$ atoms, as in the proof of Theorem \ref{thm:big}.
 Namely, we split $R$ and $B$ into $n$ parts $R_1,\ldots,R_n$ and $B_1,\ldots,B_n$ uniformly at random.
-With high probability, we have that such a random split is a representation of $A_n$. \end{corollary}
+With high probability, we have that such a random split is a representation of a relation algebra containing a subalgebra isomorphic to $A_n$. \end{corollary}